Accused of fraud against Chevron, lawyer is defiant in defeat

 “There is no ‘Robin Hood’ defense to illegal and wrongful conduct,” Kaplan said.

-The trial pitted the enormous resources of Chevron, represented by the powerful law firm Gibson Dunn, against Donziger’s smaller team of lawyers, activists and volunteers, a contrast Donziger has noted several times.
+The trial pitted the enormous resources of Chevron, which was represented by the powerful law firm Gibson Dunn, against Donziger’s smaller team of lawyers, activists and volunteers, a contrast Donziger has noted several times.

 In written testimony during the trial, he accused the company of “the most well-funded corporate retaliation campaign in history.”